DHHZ19/datePlanner/README.md

 _Plan better dates with your partner_

-[] step one get maps api working and able to select one restaurant with frontend and backend
+[ x ] step one get maps api working and able to select one restaurant with frontend and backend